Singapore, 24 August 2023 – Puma Energy today announced its financial results for the three-month period ended 30 June 2023.

 Puma Energy is a leading global energy business, safely providing energy across six continents.
-Its downstream business segments include fuels, aviation, lubricants and bitumen.
-The company has 1,948 retail sites and it is present at 107 airports.
-Puma’s purpose is energising communities to help drive growth and prosperity by sustainably serving customers’ needs in high potential countries around the world.
+Our downstream business segments include fuels, aviation, lubricants and bitumen.
+Our purpose is energising communities to help drive growth and prosperity by sustainably serving our customers’ needs in high potential countries around the world.

 For further information visit: www.pumaenergy.com

 This announcement is not being made in and copies of it may not be distributed or sent into any jurisdiction where distribution would be unlawful.